AbWahab07/shopify-webpack-dev-workflow/README.md

 ## 🎬 Getting Started
 1. Download this repo and run `npm install` to install all node packages.
 2. If starting a new theme from scratch, use [Theme Kit's 'new' command to generate a new theme on your store](https://shopify.github.io/themekit/commands/#new).
 After that theme has been uploaded to your store, copy the theme ID for the next step.
+The starter liquid files included in this repo are the same files you'll get down generating a new theme with Theme Kit.
 3. Update the `<PASSWORD>`, `THEME_ID`, and `STORE_URL` in **config.yml** with your store & theme details.
-4. If migrating an existing theme, upload assets and replace liquid files with your theme's code.
+4. If migrating an existing theme, copy over all assets, liquid and config files from your theme.
 5. Run `npm start` to run your first Webpack build and start watching for file changes to be uploaded to Shopify.

 ## ⚙️ Configuration